 Anti-collision protocols can be classified into two main types: Physical layer protocols and MAC layers protocols.
 In this thesis, I am focusing on the applications which include only a single RFID reader and dense RFID tag populations.
 The main motivation of this thesis is to minimize the total identification time for a dense and passive RFID networks.
-Therefore, in this thesis, there are different proposals to solve the tag collision problem by enhancing the existing anti-collision protocols taking into consideration the physical layer parameters.
+Therefore there are different proposals to solve the tag collision problem by enhancing the existing anti-collision protocols taking into consideration the physical layer parameters.
 Moreover, the applications of the dense RFID networks are following the EPC- global C1 G2 standards [11].
 Thus, the proposed improvements in this thesis are done only on the reader side.
 Finally, chapter 6 will propose slight modifications in the standard to have further improvements and, at last, compare the results against each other.